openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-nfc.md

 **Error Description**

-NFC Tag I/O operation failed.
+NFC Tag I/O operation failure.

 **Possible Causes**

 1. The NFC Tag does not support the executed read/write operation.

-**Resolution Steps**
+**Handling Steps**

-1. The application should handle the exception or provide a prompt based on the business scenario.
+1. The application should handle the exception or provide prompts according to business scenarios.

 ## 3100301